-Max Verstappen’s remarkable rise through the ranks had people talking before he got to Formula One.
+Max Verstappen’s remarkable rise through the ranks had people talking before he got to Formula 1.
 When he did arrive, people had even more reason to talk.
-After three race wins, the next step for the Dutchman is surely a title charge.
+After winning the title for the first time in 2021, Verstappen seeks to defend his crown in 2022.

 |Date of Birth||30th September 1997|